GuoBioinfoLab/CATT/README.md

 * Github: https://github.com/GuoBioinfoLab/CATT

 ## Overview

 CATT(**C**har**A**cterzing **T**CR reper**t**oires) is a tool for detecting CDR3 sequences from any TCR containing raw sequencing data (including TCR-seq, RNA-seq and scRNA-seq, etc...).

 The tool has the following feature:
-* easy to use: CATT employs a totally data-driven algorithm, which is self-adaption to input data without any additional parameters.
+* Easy to use: CATT employs a totally data-driven algorithm, which is self-adaption to input data without any additional parameters.
 * Precisely and efficiently extract T cell CDR3 sequences from most types of TCR containing raw sequencing data.
-Based on particular assembly, CATT could recover plenty of CDR3 sequences even from short reads.
+Based on specially designed assembly, CATT could recover more CDR3 sequences than other tools even from short reads.